10 Creepiest Photos Of Victims Taken By Serial Killers [DISTURBING]

 2 Jeffrey Dahmer

 Dahmer was arrested, but that wasn’t the only grisly discovery in his apartment.
-Investigators uncovered four severed heads, seven skulls, blood drippings collected in a tray, two human hearts, and an entire torso.
+Investigators uncovered three additional severed heads, seven skulls, blood drippings collected in a tray, two human hearts, and an entire torso.
 The chief medical examiner commented, “It was more like dismantling someone’s museum than an actual crime scene.”

 1 The Unsolved Polaroid